Espeer5/Esp32StadiaCon/README.md

  - auth_gap: Sets up low-level GAP profile for connecting to the Google Stadia controller using proper security and authentication
  - gattc.c: Sets up a GATT client profile which establishes notification on and reads HID reports from the Stadia controller
  - bt_init: Methods used to fully intialize the bluetooth hardware, bluetooth stack, GATT and GAP profiles, and ble authentication

-## TODO:
- - Read the HID reports into a custom struct from the incoming messages, and *do something with them*